gdsports/xac-mouse2joy/README.md

 * Set the board type to Teensy 3.6 and the USB Type to Joystick + Serial.
 The joystick options with keyboard and mouse do not work with the XAC.
 * Upload mouse2joy.ino to the t36.

+### Arduino IDE 1.8.8 and Teensyduino 1.45

+* Install Arduino IDE 1.8.8.
+Follow the instructions at arduino.cc.
+* Install TeensyDuino 1.45.
+Follow the instructions at pjrc.com.
+* Install the ArduinoJson library using library manager.
+Use the latest 5.x version which is 5.13.3 as of this writing.
+Do not use the 6.x beta version.
+* Unzip the patches for the joystick (joystick_teensy_1.45_20181212.zip) over the TeensyDuino files.
+* Set the board type to Teensy 3.6 and the USB Type to Joystick + Serial.
+The joystick options with keyboard and mouse do not work with the XAC.
+* Upload mouse2joy.ino to the t36.

 ## How to use it